Solemensis/Chad-Rpg/README.md

 # An AI-driven interactive role-playing game

 - Working demo: https://chad-rpg.vercel.app/
-- Project video with a broken english for now :D - https://youtu.be/PMLz-m69ys8
+- Project video with a broken english for now 😃 - https://youtu.be/PMLz-m69ys8

 ## Thank you Svelte Society!